 It was during this second tour of Italy that Amélie met her future husband, Charles Lenormant.
-Charles was about six months older than Amélie having been born 1 June 1802, in Paris.
-He had studied at both the Lycée Charlemagne and the Lycée Napoléon and obtained a law degree, which occupation he took up afterwards.
+He was about six months older than Amélie having been born 1 June 1802, in Paris, around the same time that Madame Tussaud traveled to London and began to tour with her wax show.
+Charles had studied at both the Lycée Charlemagne and the Lycée Napoléon and obtained a law degree, which occupation he took up afterwards.
 However, when he visited Italy and Sicily between 1822 and 1823, he became enamored with archeology and gave up law to pursue a career in archeology.

 Before Amélie left Italy, the couple were engaged, but because of finances, they could not afford to marry.
 Once they returned to France, Juliette’s friend and love of her life, the writer, diplomat, and historian, François-René de Chateaubriand, helped Charles get appointed as Inspector of Fine Arts in 1825.
 With the new position also came a fine new salary.
 This solved their financial issues and the couple married on 1 February 1826 at the Abbaye-Aux Bois.

 Juliette thought highly of her adopted daughter’s husband writing on 26 May 1829: